Austin1-elmejor/fingerprint-dashboard/README.md

 # 🧬 Fingerprint Blood Group Prediction Dashboard

-An AI-powered biometric dashboard built with Streamlit that predicts blood group from fingerprint images using a deep learning model.
+A biometric dashboard built with Streamlit that predicts blood group from fingerprint images using a deep learning model.
 Users can upload images, view confidence scores, track predictions in real-time, and download results in CSV format.

 ---